 Qatar, Saudi Arabia and the United Arab Emirates were all quick to congratulate Egypt’s new president, Adli Mansour, the former chief justice who was installed by the army to lead a transitional government until elections can be held.

 Islamist president Mohamed Morsi, who was elected with a 51.7 percent majority last year, was removed from office after millions of Egyptians had poured into the streets of Alexandria, Cairo and other major cities to demand his resignation.

-Saudi Arabia, locked in a struggle for regional hegemony with Iran, was alarmed by the fall of Egypt’s Hosni Mubarak in early 2011, seeing the veteran president’s demise as yet another Sunni strongman collapsing after Iraq’s Saddam Hussein was deposed by the Americans in 2003.
+Saudi Arabia is locked in a struggle for regional hegemony with Iran and was alarmed by the fall of Egypt’s Hosni Mubarak in early 2011, seeing the veteran president’s demise as yet another Sunni strongman collapsing after Iraq’s Saddam Hussein was deposed by the Americans in 2003.
 Hussein and Mubarak had helped the Saudis check Iran’s ambitions.

 The kingdom has enthusiastically backed Syria’s uprising because its president is Iran’s only Arab ally.
 His downfall would stunt the rise of a “Shia Crescent” spanning Lebanon, Syria, Iraq and Iran.